Silk vs Bamboo Sheets

 Are bamboo sheets cooler than silk?

-Yes, bamboo sheets are normally cooler than silk because they breathe more and wick away wetness more finely.
+Yes, bamboo sheets are generally cooler than silk because they breathe better and wick away moisture more effectively.

 How do you wash bamboo sheets?

-Wash bamboo sheets in cold water on a gentle cycle with harsh detergent, then tumble dry low or unheated.
+Wash bamboo sheets in cold water on a gentle cycle with mild detergent, then tumble dry on low or air dry.

 Do bamboo sheets stain easily?

-Bamboo sheets can stain if spills don't behave fast, but giving rise to gentle washing generally stops permanent marks.
+Bamboo sheets can stain if spills are not addressed quickly, but gentle washing usually prevents permanent marks.

 Comments